cwmoss/link-posts/readme.txt

 We did not really find any plugins out there that does just this.
 And we wanted something quick, simple, and easy to use.

 == Changelog ==
+= 1.0.2 =
+* Added 2 new actions author_recommended_posts_before_related and author_recommended_posts_after_related that can be hooked into for outputting custom content before or after each related entry

 = 1.0.1 =
 * Fixed posts search order to Desc